-In contrast, multiple studies (including our own) have found that fresh, lightly cooked food has superior digestibility and bioavailability.
+In contrast, studies have found that fresh, lightly cooked food has superior digestibility and bioavailability.
 The Farmer’s Dog makes its recipes with human-grade meat and produce, balanced with vitamins and minerals.
 All of our ingredients, and our kitchens where the food is cooked and handled, meet USDA standards.
-Our cooking process also makes some nutrients, like beta-carotene more bioavailable than in raw foods.
-The result is that your dog is actually getting the powerful nutrients from the food.

 One hallmark of a highly digestible diet is what we call “high-quality poop.”
-A digestible diet will affect the quality and quantity of your dog’s poop—it’ll be less voluminous, and less stinky than their poop on a kibble diet.
+A digestible diet will affect the quality and quantity of your dog’s poop—it’ll be less voluminous than their poop on a kibble diet.

 Poop aside, feeding fresh, digestible food can be a significant factor in your dog’s long-term health and wellness.